Trust Board Profiles

 Dr Tim Peachey, Non-Executive Director

 Tim joined the Trust as a Non-Executive Director in April 2018.
 He qualified as a doctor in 1983 and worked as a consultant anaesthetist.
 Tim has held medical management roles at all levels in a number of acute hospital Trusts including as Medical Director of the Royal free Hospital, and Chief Executive of Barnet and Chase Farm Hospitals.
-Tim has also worked as an Improvement Director helping NHS Trusts and is currently the Deputy Chief Executive of Barts Health NHS Trust in London.
+Tim has also worked as an Improvement Director helping NHS Trusts and a Non-Executive Director of University Hospital Southampton NHS Foundation Trust.

 Inga Kennedy CBE, Non-Executive Director